kubernetes/website/content/en/docs/setup/independent/high-availability.md

         - `ETCD_1_IP`
         - `ETCD_2_IP`

-1. Run `kubeadm init --config kubeadm-config.yaml` on this node.
+1. Run `kubeadm init --config kubeadm-config.yaml --experimental-upload-certs` on this node.

-1. Write the join command that is returned to a text file for later use.
+1. Write the output join commands that are returned to a text file for later use.

 1. Apply the Weave CNI plugin: